CAAPIM/Cordova-MAS-CLI/CONTRIBUTING.md

-# Contribute to the Cordova Mobile SDK
+# Contribute to the Cordova MAS CLI
 Contributions are welcome and much appreciated.
 Just follow these easy steps to contribute.

 ## Our Development Process
-To continue improving the SDK, our development team will work on the same GitHub repos as you.
+To continue improving the Cordova MAS CLI, our development team will work on the same GitHub repos as you.
 The `develop branch` is used for development, and the `master branch` is used only for stable releases.
 **Note:** For production environments, please use releases only from the master branch.

 ### Pull Requests